Affordable housing by country: Council houses

 Housing associations are not-for-profit organisations with a history that goes back before the start of the 20th century.
 The number of homes under their ownership grew significantly from the 1980s as successive governments sought to make them the principal form of social housing, in preference to local authorities.
 Many of the homes previously under the ownership of local authorities have been transferred to newly established housing associations, including some of the largest in the country.
 Despite being not-for-profit organisations, housing association rents are typically higher than for council housing.
 Renting a home through a housing association can in some circumstances prove costlier than purchasing a similar property through a mortgage.

 All major housing associations are registered with the Homes and Communities Agency who are responsible for the regulation of social housing from 1 April 2012.

 Housing associations that are registered were known as Registered Social Landlords from 1996, but in the Housing and Regeneration Act 2008 the official term became Registered Providers.
 The latter also covers council housing, and developers and other bodies that may receive grants for development.
 The Department for Communities and Local Government sets the policy for housing in England.

 In Scotland policy is set by the Scottish Parliament; inspecting and regulating activities falls to the Scottish Housing Regulator.
 Social housing in Northern Ireland is regulated by the Northern Ireland Housing Executive, which was established to take on ownership of former council stock and prevent sectarian allocation of housing to people from one religion.

-A 2017 report by Trust for London and the New Policy Institute found that 24% of new homes built in London were social, affordable or shared ownership accommodation in the three years up to 2015/16.